🍷

 Key Facts

-• Founded 1976 by Belgian winemaker Jean-Marie Guffens and his wife Germaine Heynen at Vergisson in the Mâconnais
+• Founded in 1979 by Belgian winemaker Jean-Marie Guffens and his wife Maine Heynen, who had settled in Vergisson in 1976; first bottled vintage was 1980

 Thanks for reading.
 No ads on the app.Open the Wine with Seth App →

-🍷Whole-Bunch Pressing and Long Élevage
+🍷Whole-Bunch Pressing and Long Elevage

 WINE WITH SETH APP